 Oral testosterone vs injection

 Testosterone injections were long considered the gold standard in treating low testosterone, with its main selling points being extended dosing periods and reliable effects on the body.
-Injections tend to provide a more significant boost to testosterone levels, but there are some obvious drawbacks to consider.
+Injections tend to provide a more significant boost to testosterone levels, but there are a few drawbacks to consider, such as that the injections can be painful and cause bruising and swelling at the injection site.

 Read on to find out more about how oral TRT compares to TRT injections.